12 Brisket Mistakes Everyone Should Avoid

 12. Trimming the Fat Incorrectly

 When trimming the fat from your brisket before cooking, it’s important to trim the right amount.
-Trimming too much will reduce the fat rendering, causing a dry brisket and too much increases the potential for the fat to burn or dry out, causing the brisket to cook improperly.
+Trimming too much will reduce the fat rendering and increases the potential for the fat to burn or dry out, causing the brisket to cook improperly and become dry overall.
 A good rule of thumb is to trim the fat down to ¼”.